hankdh/httpatch/README.md

 ## What is this?

 `httpatch` is a simple tool to intercept HTTP traffic using `mitmproxy`, apply custom modifications to the responses, and handle them in real-time.
 It allows you to define rules that specify which requests to modify and how to change their JSON responses.
+Please note that I'm not sure if this works on Windows too, since I run Arch Linux and do not own a Windows.

 ## Features